 The Company continues to critically review its liquidity and anticipated capital requirements in light of the significant uncertainty created by geopolitical and macroeconomic conditions.
 Based on the Company's cash and cash equivalents balance, available debt facilities, current business plan and revenue prospects, the Company believes that it will have sufficient cash resources and anticipated cash flows to fund its operations for at least the next 12 months.
-The Company, however, is unable to predict with certainty the impact of geopolitical and macroeconomic conditions, including its effect on global supply chain and logistics, will have on its ability to maintain compliance with the debt covenants contained in the credit agreement related to its Credit Facilities, including financial covenants regarding the consolidated fixed charge coverage ratio and consolidated senior net leverage ratio.
-The Company was in compliance with such covenants at December 31, 2023.
-Failing to comply with these covenants could adversely affect the Company's ability to finance its future operations or capital needs, withstand a future downturn in its business or the economy in general, engage in business activities, including future opportunities that may be in its interest, and plan for or react to market conditions or otherwise execute its business strategies.
+The Company, however, is unable to predict with certainty the impact of geopolitical and macroeconomic conditions, including its effect on the global supply chain, inflation and foreign currency exchange rates, will have on its ability to maintain compliance with the debt covenants contained in the credit agreement related to its Credit Facilities (the "Credit Agreement"), including financial covenants regarding the consolidated fixed charge coverage ratio and consolidated senior net leverage ratio.
+On April 25, 2024, the Company entered into a Third Amendment (the "Amendment") to the Credit Agreement to update the calculation of Consolidated EBITDA (as defined in the Credit Agreement) to maintain compliance with the debt covenants as of March 31, 2024.
+Failing to comply with the covenants to the Credit Agreement, as amended, could adversely affect the Company's ability to finance its future operations or capital needs, withstand a future downturn in its business or the economy in general, engage in business activities, including future opportunities that may be in its interest, and plan for or react to market conditions or otherwise execute its business strategies.
 The Company's ability to comply with the covenants and other terms governing the Credit Facilities will depend in part on its future operating performance.
 In addition, because substantially all of the Company's assets are pledged as a security under the Credit Facilities, if the Company is not able to cure any default or repay outstanding borrowings, such assets are subject to the risk of foreclosure by the Company's lenders.
 Failure to meet the covenant requirements in the future could cause the Company to be in default and the maturity of the related debt could be accelerated and become immediately payable.
-This may require the Company to obtain waivers or amendments to the credit agreement in order to maintain compliance and there can be no certainty that any such waiver or amendment will be available, or what the cost of such waiver or amendment, if obtained, would be.
+This may require the Company to obtain waivers or additional amendments to the Credit Agreement in order to maintain compliance and there can be no certainty that any such waiver or amendment will be available, or what the cost of such waiver or amendment, if obtained, would be.
 If the Company is unable to obtain necessary waivers or amendments and the debt under such credit facility is accelerated, the Company would be required to obtain replacement financing at prevailing market rates, which may not be favorable to the Company.
 There is no guarantee that the Company would be able to satisfy its obligations if any of its indebtedness is accelerated.